 Westlake Bourget College expects to become a Canadian Prep School of choice to future Student-Athletes who excel at the sport of Hockey.
 We expect to accomplish this through instilling effective balance to three key pillars: education, passion, and everyday life.

-Part of the mission of the college is to implement core values such as perseverance, loyalty, and enduring work ethic, in order of embracing the struggles that come with balancing these pillars, all-the-while surpassing one’s self.
+Part of the mission of the college is to implement core values such as compassion, integrity, solidarity and enduring work ethic, in order to embrace the struggles that come with balancing these pillars, all-the-while surpassing one’s self.

 To assist our team of professors, Westlake Bourget College can count on dynamic and diversified educators: